Ear Infections in Cats: Causes, Treatment, and Prevention

 How Are Ear Infections in Cats Treated?

-If the eardrum is fine but infection has reached the middle ear, the vet may prescribe systemic antibiotics.
+If the eardrum is fine but infection has reached the middle ear, the vet may prescribe oral or injectable antibiotics.

 To begin treatment, your vet might clip the fur around the cat’s ear canal to help the cleaning and drying of the ear canal.